 Why choose Illinois MSFE?

-Risk is everywhere and the financial industry deals with it.
+Opportunity is everywhere and the financial industry is the place to find it - but with opportunity comes risk.
 Natural disasters happen.
 Prices collapse.
 Customers default.
-Complex financial institutions and markets are designed to handle those risks.
+New products are developed.
+New markets emerge.
+Complex financial institutions and markets are designed to handle these opportunities.
 But people need to know how to make those institutions and markets work.
 Regulators need to understand how to guide them successfully.
 Businesses have to be able to use them to solve their own risk management tasks.
 All of this takes sophisticated mathematical and computational techniques, combining expertise in finance, economics, and engineering.

 We teach the skills needed for quantitative analysis of financial instruments and markets.
 Our graduates are able to take these tools to corporations, financial institutions, and regulatory bodies, to use these markets to manage risk effectively today – and to develop the techniques and institutions to manage the new risk challenges of tomorrow.